 Whatever your situation may entail, you need legal counsel you can trust if you want to reach the best possible outcome for your claim.
 Your legal team will be invaluable for proving the exact cause of your injury and identifying the party or parties responsible.
 Additionally, you will also require experienced and responsive legal counsel if the defendant in your claim attempts to assert comparative fault and deflect liability to you.

-The Ewing Law Group can provide carefully individualized legal representation for the most challenging personal injury cases in Placer County.
+The Ewing Law Group, PC can provide carefully individualized legal representation for the most challenging personal injury cases in Placer County.
 Our firm has years of professional experience and the resources to address your unique concerns as your case unfolds.
 We will help our clients develop an effective strategy to cover the unique challenges their cases present.
 We strive to settle our clients’ cases as swiftly as possible whenever we can, but we are fully prepared to represent a client in litigation if necessary to ensure their recovery.

-If you think it’s time to explore your options for legal recourse after suffering any personal injury in Placer County, the team at the Ewing Law Group can assist you in your recovery efforts.
+If you think it’s time to explore your options for legal recourse after suffering any personal injury in Placer County, the team at the Ewing Law Group, PC can assist you in your recovery efforts.
 Contact us today to set up a meeting with our group and learn more about the legal services an experienced Placer County personal injury attorney can offer.